Scouts BSA: Youth advancement

 The second phase of Star, Life, and Eagle is designed to develop leadership skills and encourage the Scout to explore potential vocations and avocations through the merit badge program.
 These ranks require that the Scout serve in a position of responsibility and perform community service.

 The Eagle Scout rank requires, in addition to merit badges and a position of responsibility, a community service project planned and led entirely by the Eagle Scout candidate.
 After attaining the rank of Eagle, a Scout may earn Eagle Palms for additional tenure and merit badges.

-Although Eagle is the highest rank, for which Scouts should strive, the number of Scouts achieving First Class within one year of joining is still one of the key measures of unit effectiveness.
+Although Eagle is the highest rank Scouts may achieve, the number of Scouts achieving the rank of First Class within one year of joining is still one of the key measures of unit effectiveness.
 Studies have shown that if a Scout achieves First Class within a year of joining, they typically stay in Scouting for at least three years.
-Scouts who do so are more likely to retain Scout values as an adult and achieve the BSA primary mission of "producing useful citizens".
+Scouts who do so are more likely to retain Scout values as an adult, thus achieving the BSA's primary mission.

 Ranks and other recognition are presented in a troop awards ceremony called the court of honor.
 The Eagle Scout rank is usually presented in a separate and special court of honor.

 Adult recognition

 Scouts BSA leaders who complete training, tenure, and performance requirements are recognized by a system of awards, often represented by "knots" on the uniform, for various accomplishments.
-Other awards One of the more intensive Scout leader training programs is Wood Badge, for which successful participants receive a special neckerchief, woggle and wooden beads on a thong.
+One of the more intensive Scout leader training programs is Wood Badge, for which successful participants receive a special neckerchief, woggle and wooden beads on a thong.

-Adults may also earn Order of the Arrow ranks and awards in the same manner as scouts.
+Adults may also earn Order of the Arrow ranks and awards in the same manner as Scouts.

 Awards

 Several religious emblems programs are administered by various religious institutions and are recognized by the BSA.
 These are generally recognized by a medal and an embroidered square knot.
 Other advancements and recognitions—such as the Nova (and Supernova) Awards, 50-miler award, BSA Aquatic Awards, Emergency Preparedness Award, Outdoor Ethics Award and World Conservation Award — are available to Scouts who show proficiency in special areas.
+These are all awarded at a Court of Honor.

 BSA's National Court of Honor is responsible for lifesaving and meritorious awards.
-All Courts of Honor for Eagle Scout rank are convened as National Courts of Honor also.
+All Courts of Honor for Eagle Scout rank also are convened as National Courts of Honor.